mh-michiel/YCBankFrontEnd/README.md

 # Frontend YC Bank

-Hi this is a readme!
+Hi this is a readme for the YC bank frontend app!